 In her spare time Lizzie likes keeping active and exploring different places with her family.
 She is also working hard to become as fluent as her husband in speaking Mandarin!

-Marca is originally from North Carolina, USA, but has been living and teaching abroad for the past 18 years.
+Marca is originally from North Carolina, USA, but has been living and teaching abroad for over 20 years.
 She is a passionate, enthusiastic educator and a lifelong learner.
 She earned her undergraduate degree from the University of North Carolina at Greensboro and holds a Master's of Education from Framingham State University.
 She has previously taught in China, Thailand, and Saudi Arabia.
 She has served both as an English Language Support teacher, as well as an Elementary Homeroom teacher.

-Outside of the classroom, Marca enjoys traveling, photography, and learning about different cultures.
-Prior to joining BCIS, she took a year off to explore the world with her husband, Ashely, and their two sons.
-She is excited to be back in China and delighted to be a part of the BCIS community.
+Outside of the classroom, Marca enjoys reading, traveling, photography, and learning about different cultures.
+As well as spending time with her husband and sons.
+She is delighted to be a part of the BCIS community.

 Mary is from Toronto, Canada.
-She obtained her bachelor of Environmental Studies from the University of Waterloo, Canada and completed her Professional Teaching Degree from the University of Victoria, Canada.
-In addition, she completed her Masters in Bilingual Education and ESL from the American College of Education.
+She obtained her undergraduate degree in geography and Spanish from the University of Waterloo, Canada.
+She completed her Professional Teaching Degree from the University of Victoria, Canada.
+She is certified to teach children in Kindergarten through to Grade 12.

 Michael is from northern China and holds a Bachelor Degree in Chinese Language and Literature.
 He also holds a Teacher Certificate in Chinese Language.